Graylog2/graylog2-cookbook/README.md

   }
 ```

-If you have multiple server one need to be set as a master, use this attribute to do so
+If you have multiple servers, one need to be set as a master.
+Use this attribute to do so:

 ```
 default.graylog2[:ip_of_master] = node.ipaddress